 Peter is active in the community, particularly in the areas of education, medicine, and the legal profession.
 He is the former chairman of the boards of the Greenhill School and the St. Paul Medical Foundation.
-He is a current board member of the Southwestern Medical Foundation and the Dallas Holocaust Museum.
+He is a current board member of the Southwestern Medical Foundation, the Dallas Holocaust and Human Rights Museum, and public radio and television station KERA.
 He also serves on the Board of Governors of the American Association for Justice and the board of the Texas Trial Lawyers Association.
 He formerly served on the board of Public Justice, a public interest law firm that he and the firm continue to support.
 He also formerly served his alma mater as a member of the Duke University Annual Fund executive committee.
 He is a member of the Dallas Bar Association.